AmiteshThind/DarkSideDiscs/README.md

 * BootStrap

 ## Setup
-To run this project, install it locally using npm.
+To get this project up and running, install it locally using npm.
-Make Sure to be in the darksidediscs folder before running npm install.
+Make Sure to be in the darksidediscs folder before running **npm install**.
-Once **npm install** has completed installing the dependencies you must run **npm run serve** to run the project on your local network.
+Once **npm install** has completed installing the dependencies, you must run **npm run serve** to run the project on your local network.

 ```